dilaraozturkmen/Dilara-zt-rkmen/README.md

 # Hi there 👋, I'm Dilara

-## Junior .Net Developer

--I'm a .Net Developer 👨‍💻 gratuated from Izmir Bakircay University in 2022.🚀
+-I'm a Junior .Net Developer 👨‍💻 gratuated from Izmir Bakircay University in 2022.🚀

 - 🔭 I’m currently developing .Net projects